LordDemonos/Quarm.Guide/wiki/third-party-programs.md

 I don't use this with EQ but I need to mention it alongside Lossless Scaling.
 I use it with my 4k OLED monitor to remove the Windows border around games sometimes to prevent OLED burn-in.
 It's pricey on Steam but free on Github.

 - [GitHub Releases](https://github.com/Codeusa/Borderless-Gaming/releases)

+## Quick Quarm

+- [Quick Quarm](https://github.com/ryhoneyman/quick-quarm) A quick way to spin up a single host Quarm EQEmu server.
+Ideal for personal use or for developers wanting to test patches and game changes.